Julie Rotblatt Amrany: Career

-In 1992, Rotblatt Amrany and Amrany established the Fine Art Studio of Rotblatt-Amrany.
-This studio aimed to replicate the facilities they encountered in Italy, functioning as both an educational center and a workspace.
-The studio also took on commissioned projects.
-They received a commission to create a bronze statue of basketball player Michael Jordan at Chicago's United Center.
+In 1992, Rotblatt-Amrany and Amrany founded the Fine Art Studio of Rotblatt-Amrany, an attempt to establish in the United States the type of facility they had encountered in Italy.
+Conceived as both an educational center and a workplace, the studio also took on commissions.
+One of the defining projects of their career was the commission for the bronze statue of basketball player Michael Jordan at Chicago's United Center.
+For this work, they received an Award of Excellence from the Chicago Bar Association.

 Whilst working on the Jordan sculpture, Rotblatt Amrany was diagnosed with breast cancer.
 As a result of her illness, she created Healing Energy for the Kellogg Cancer Care Center at NorthShore University HealthSystem in Evanston, Illinois, and Dancing Electrons for the Simmons Cancer Institute at Southern Illinois University in Springfield, Illinois.

 Rotblatt Amrany took part in the Beaux-Arts Invitational Exhibition in Paris and the Shanghai Art Fair 2000.
 In 2001, she was invited to mount a one-woman exhibition at the Château d'Amboise in Amboise, France.
 Rotblatt Amrany's "Theatre of the Soul" exhibition comprised 30 sculptures and paintings.

 In 2002, Rotblatt Amrany completed her largest project of the decade; Veterans Memorial Park (2002), a nine-acre site in Munster, Indiana.
 The project comprised six vignettes that included bronze sculptures, bas reliefs, laser-engraved images, and found object art.

 Other works of the 2000s were: